-Every week, at least a few companies contact me about a “fantastic opportunity to collaborate” and peddle their wares for them on here, wares that apparently no zero waster can live without.
+Every week, several companies contact me about a “fantastic opportunity to collaborate” and peddle their wares for them on here, wares that apparently no zero waster can live without.
 I can’t possibly respond to all the messages I get, so I generally ignore these pitches—even for products and services I might like.
 But when I do read some of them—like one from a dumpster rental company—I wonder to myself, have you read my blog at all?

 Apart from my cooking workshops, I don’t hawk stuff on here.
 I do understand why blogs post affiliate links, ads and sponsored content.
 Maintaining a blog even part-time as I do, while trying to pay the bills, is not easy!
 Everyone has to pay the mortgage.
 But selling stuff doesn’t go with my—gulp—brand (apparently I have one).

 Zero waste is a not a consumer lifestyle.
 It’s a conserver lifestyle.

 So just how do I define zero-waste living?